macccorehenni/OCStories/The Celestial Gods/Origin.md

 ## The gods

+And so We name them—the gods, Our children, extensions of Our will, bearers of creation’s purpose.

 Zolon, Our firstborn, the fire given form.
 He burns, restless, his spirit ablaze as the star he governs.
 He holds the temper We shall never claim, his fury a beacon in the void.

 Then came Terra.
 The world beneath, the cradle of creation itself.
 From the depths We called forth Thalindra, ruler of the waters, flowing, eternal, carrying the wisdom of tides.